Make this the year you improve your association’s event engagement

-2. Create “wow” moments to engage your attendees.
+3. Create “wow” moments to engage event attendees.

 • Schedule lively meal-time activities or sessions that provide a fun break from more intense learning sessions.

-• Offer live networking events that connect attendees and get them talking.
+• Offer networking events that connect attendees and get them talking.

 • Provide live entertainment; this can be anything from a band to a cooking class/demonstration.

-• Set up sessions that focus on interviews with industry experts or panel discussions with thought leaders, and set aside time for Q&A with the audience.
-You can even provide a room where attendees can have access to presenters for Q&A.
+• Set up sessions that focus on interviews with industry experts or panel discussions about hot topics in your industry, and set aside time for Q&A with the audience.

 • Use a mobile event app to keep attendees engaged through surveys, polls, and audience response systems that assist with learning, awareness, and overall participation.